How to Overcome Money Addiction and Live a Better Life

 Once you have divided the essentials from the non-essentials, add up the total sum.
 The total amount of non-essential services will likely shock you.
 That is how to know the depth of the problem you are dealing with.

 From your inventory, you will notice your spending patterns too.
-Look out for the negative patterns in your spending and try to block them out or cut down on it as soon as possible,
+Look out for the negative patterns in your spending and try to block them out or cut down on it as soon as possible.

 Addictions and negative habits do not only affect the addict, it also affects the people closest to them.
 In most cases, their immediate families are the ones at risk.
 For instance, if the person that is suffering from money addiction is a married man, the wife will definitely be a victim of the addiction too.
 If they also have a child or children, the child(ren) will also suffer because of their addiction.
 There are many other people like that, even those that are not part of you immediate family could suffer from it.
 For instance, your wrong spending habits could make a friend of yours feel unnecessarily pressured into spending more than they should just to compete with your money-spending habit.